Tech News

 3. AI can Replace Human Security Roles

 In all likelihood, AI will not be able to replace those working to keep businesses and individuals secure – at least not anytime soon.
 AI can help with tasks – it can scan data fast and spot some risks, but it lacks human sense and is prone to errors – some studies suggest that 45% of responses from LLMs contain mistakes.
-It can miss context, make the wrong call, or “hallucinate” information.
+It can miss context, reach poor conclusions, or “hallucinate” information.

 A human can judge a case carefully – an essential for security management.
 In most cases, an AI can only work best with human guidance.
 Keep in mind that it is a tool, not a security solution.